industrian/commercetools-rest-client/README.md

     - `project-key`: the Project key
     - `client_secret`: your API Client secret
     - `client_id`: your API Client id
-    - `auth_url`: the authorization URL of the region your Project is hosted
+    - `auth_url`: the authorization URL of the region your Project is hosted with no trailing `/`.
+For example: `auth.europe-west1.gcp.commercetools.com`
-    - `host`: the API URL of the region your Project is hosted
+    - `host`: the API URL of the region your Project is hosted with no trailing `/`.
+For example: `api.europe-west1.gcp.commercetools.com`
     - `scopes`: your API Client scopes

 For example: